UCB-Econ-148/textbook/_build/html/_sources/content/01-python_v_stata/differences.md

 ## Syntax

 Python has a general syntax, allowing for multiple programming paradigms, including procedural, object-oriented, and functional programming.
 This flexibility allows users to adopt different coding styles and adapt Python to various application domains.
 In contrast, Stata has a special command-driven syntax which works best for statistical analysis.
 This syntax is also designed to be intuitive and user-friendly, allowing it's users to focus moreso on the results.
+See the [Syntax subchapter](syntax.ipynb) for more information.

 ## Packages/Libraries